 Blood moon will emerge on Election Day in last total lunar eclipse for 3 years

-Before polls open in the midterms on Tuesday, the normally bright and glowing moon will appear an eerie red as the last total lunar eclipse for the next three years takes place.
+The normally bright and glowing moon will appear an eerie red early Tuesday, in the last total lunar eclipse for the next three years.
+The so-called "Beaver Moon," as November's full moon is known, will reach its peak illumination at 6:02 a.m.
+EST, during the lunar eclipse.

 The blood moon stage of the eclipse will be visible from North and Central America, Ecuador, Colombia and western areas of Venezuela and Peru.
 Those in Hawaii will be able to see every stage of the eclipse, NASA said.